51Degrees/paf-mvp-implementation/paf-mvp-audit/README.md

 -   logoUrls: an array of string URLs that relate to logos that should appear in the header of the audit viewer related to the brand of the entity that is responsible for providing the audit log.
 This might include the brand logo of the publisher and advertiser, or their suppliers.
-No additional logs will be displayed if not provided.
 -   pauseAdVisible: true to show the pause this ad feature, otherwise false.
+-   auditClickElement: HTML element or id that will have a click event registered to open the audit viewer.
+If not provided a OneKey icon will be added at the bottom of the advert container.

 # Overview